rspamd/rspamd/.github/ISSUE_TEMPLATE/feature_request.md

 Do you want to ask a question?
 Are you looking for support?
 Here are the places where you can get what you need: https://rspamd.com/support.html

+Feature requests are welcomed.
+Before opening a feature request, please take a moment to find out whether your idea fits with the scope and goals of the project.
+It’s up to you to make a strong case to convince the project maintainers the merits of the feature.
+Please provide as much detail and context as possible.

 -->

 ## Summary